-Two decades ago, I started my career in sales and marketing.
-I was a shy, gangly looking kid, who couldn’t look people in the eyes.
-But, I soon discovered I had a hidden talent.
-I was exceptional at getting customers to say yes.
+Two decades ago I started my career in sales and marketing.
+I was a shy, gangly looking kid who couldn’t look people in the eye.
+But, I soon discovered I had a hidden talent: I was exceptionally good at getting customers to say “Yes”.

-Over the years, I continued to improve my skills and soon found myself the state manager of a National I.T. company.
-I worked long hours, but the money was great, I was kicking ass at life.
+Over the years I continued improving my skills, and soon found myself the state manager of a national IT company.
+I worked long hours, but the money was great and I was kicking ass at life.

 Until I needed a double lung transplant.

-After the transplant, I had time to think; I realised I didn’t want to spend my new found health babysitting adults, and looking at endless spreadsheets.
+After the transplant, I had time to think.
+And I realised I didn’t want to spend my newfound health babysitting adults and looking at endless spreadsheets.
 I wanted to find a new challenge.

 But what could I do?

-I had written thousands of sales letters, with excellent results, I loved the creative process, and nailing the perfect sales pitch.
+I’d written thousands of sales letters, with excellent results.
+I loved the creative process, and nailing the perfect sales pitch.